clanceyp/reload-me-css/README.md

-## Link Audit
+## Reload CSS

-A Chrome Extension which checks links on webpages to see their response codes and optionally check contents of file for a string match.
-This allows website owners to check for content issues not reported by HTTP status codes.
+A Chrome Extension which reloads css files linked by HTML page.
+Useful for development where your CSS is separate so you can reload just the one or two you are working on.

 ### License